 - RBAC: policies are now registered in project code rather than separate project files.

-- vGPUs: optimizes through provisioning of specific flavors (images), which significantly helps HPC and AI.
+- vGPUs: optimizes through provisioning of specific flavours (images), which significantly helps HPC and AI.

 - OpenStack-Helm: provides a collection of Helm charts and tools that install and manage OpenStack on top of Kubernetes and independently runs OpenStack projects as services.